-UnitedHealthcare and Valley Schools Employee Benefits Group may, at times, receive rebates for certain drugs included on the PDL, including those drugs that you purchase prior to meeting any applicable deductible.
-As determined by UnitedHealthcare, the Plan may pass a portion of these rebates on to you.
-When rebates are passed on to you they may be taken into account in determining your Copayment and/or Coinsurance.
+UnitedHealthcare and Valley Schools Employee Benefits Group may, at times, receive rebates for certain drugs on the PDL.
+UnitedHealthcare does not pass these rebates on to you, nor are they taken into account in determining your Copays.

 UnitedHealthcare and a number of its affiliated entities, conduct business with various pharmaceutical manufacturers separate and apart from this Outpatient Prescription Drug section.
 Such business may include, but is not limited to, data collection, consulting, educational grants and research.
 Amounts received from pharmaceutical manufacturers pursuant to such arrangements are not related to this Outpatient Prescription Drug section.
 UnitedHealthcare is not required to pass on to you, and does not pass on to you, such amounts.